Path of Hope – Framework

 1. Circle of Concern and Circle of Influence

-Path of Hope endeavours to hold a whole of society understanding of Family & Domestic Violence (FDV) and its relationship to societal values, political processes and legislative frameworks, and its intersection with international and trans-national issues such as women being trafficked into marriages for purposes of domestic servitude.
+Path of Hope endeavours to hold a whole of society understanding of FDV and its relationship to societal values, political processes and legislative frameworks, and its intersection with international and trans-national issues such as women being trafficked into marriages for purposes of domestic servitude.

 2. A Focus on Vulnerable Women and Children